angelaanozie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File: If only: A script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
+File: 1-who_am_i: A script that prints the effective username of the current user.